czarnycz/car-rental-front/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Application require adding the devTools extension in your browser.
+Application require adding the devTools extension in your browser and install Node.js on your local computer.

 ## Available Scripts